 The organization shall be called the Resident and Associate Society of the American College of Surgeons (RAS-ACS).

-The RAS-ACS will serve to familiarize all surgical trainees and young surgeons with the ACS, its programs, and leadership, provide an avenue for participation in ACS affairs, foster development and use of leadership skills in organized surgery, and give opportunities for the opinions and concerns of young surgeons to be heard by the ACS leadership.
+The RAS-ACS shall serve to familiarize all surgical trainees and young surgeons with the ACS, its programs, and leadership, provide an avenue for participation in ACS affairs, foster development and use of leadership skills in organized surgery, and give opportunities for the opinions and concerns of surgical trainees and young surgeons to be heard by the ACS leadership.

 Membership in the RAS-ACS is composed of resident members and associate fellows of the College as defined by the ACS Board of Regents: